 Repeat Coursework Policy (view full policy) - Students may receive federal student aid funding for one (1) repetition of a course that has been successfully completed.
 The Repeat Coursework Policy governs what constitutes a successfully completed course and how a student may submit a Repeat Coursework Appeal.

-Satisfactory Academic Progress (SAP) Policy (view full policy) - Federal regulations require students receiving federal student financial aid to maintain satisfactory academic progress toward the completion of a federal aid eligible program.
-This policy uses the following three measurements to determine if the student is making satisfactory academic progress toward the completion of their program:
+Satisfactory Academic Progress (SAP) Policy (view full policy) - Federal financial aid recipients must maintain satisfactory academic progress toward the completion of a federal aid eligible program.
+This policy requires students to maintain a 2.0 GPA, 66.67% pace of completion (total earned credits/total attempted credits), and program completion within 150% of the published program credit hours.

 Student Loan Code of Conduct Policy (view full policy) - The purpose of the Student Loan Code of Conduct Policy is to ensure the integrity of the student aid process and ethical conduct of Sinclair officers, employees, and agents with respect to student loan practices.